 Also, Bob actually managing to do that.

 Bart figuring out Sideshow Bob's plan in "Black Widower".
 Bob freaked out about not having a fireplace, which Bart found strange.
-He then realized that Selma wouldn't smell the gas due to a childhood accident.
-She would then blow herself up due to her smoking habit when Bob would be out of the room.
+He then realized that Selma wouldn't smell the gas because of a childhood accident that killed off her sense of taste and smell.
+She would then blow herself up due to her smoking habit [which she saved for after meals and after watching MacGyver] when Bob would be out of the room.
 Bart then convinced his family to rescue Selma.
 When Bob returns to his room after an explosion occured, he looks where Selma is sitting only to see Bart who calls the police in to arrest Bob.

 Bart: Sideshow Bob, I'm afraid the only victims here are the good people at Best Western Hotels.